Quantum machine learning of large datasets using randomized measurements

-Close to this reference parameter, the QFIM remains approximately close to being an identity matrix.
+\revB{where $\theta_{\text{r},l,z}^{(k)}$ is the reference parameter for layer $L$, qubit $k$ and rotation around $z$-axis.} Close to this reference parameter, the QFIM remains approximately close to being an identity matrix.
 When implementing the NPQC for the IBM quantum computer, we choose the sift factor $a_l$ such that only nearest-neighbor CPHASE gates arranged in a chain appear.
 To match the connectivity of the IBM quantum computer, we removed one entangling gate and its corresponding single qubit rotations which require connection between the first and the last qubit of the chain.

 The second type of PQC used is shown in Fig.\ref{fig:circuits}c, which we call YZ-CX.
 It consists of $d$ layers of parameterized single qubit $y$ and $z$ rotations, followed by CNOT gates.
 The CNOT gates arranged in a one-dimensional chain, acting on neighboring qubits.
 Every layer $l$, the CNOT gates are shifted by one qubit.
 Redundant single qubit rotations that are left over at the edges of the chain are removed.